-KIERAN WALLIS

-Executive General Manager - Corporate Services
+KIERAN WALLIS Executive General Manager - Corporate Services

-Kieran was appointed as Executive General Manager - Corporate Services in September 2012, having previously held the roles of Chief Operating Officer (COO) and Chief Financial Officer (CFO) since he RungePincockMinarco Limited in October 2010.
-Kieran is a Chartered Accountant with than years' experience more 20 professional services and technology industries.
+Kieran was appointed as Executive General Manager - Corporate Services in September 2012, having previously held the roles of Chief Operating Officer (COO) and Chief Financial Officer (CFO) since he ioined RungePincockMinarco Limited in October 2010.
+Kieran is a Chartered Accountant with more than 20 years' experience in professional services and technology industries.